BestTimesToVisit.com Logo

 ATAF City Buses

-Florence's public bus system (ATAF) is efficient for reaching areas slightly outside the immediate center, like Piazzale Michelangelo or the Oltrarno district.
-Buses are frequent and cover most of the city.
+Florence's public bus system is efficient for reaching areas slightly outside the historic center or when your feet need a break.
+Key lines connect the train station (Santa Maria Novella) to Piazzale Michelangelo and the Oltrarno district.

 Cost:€1.50 for a 90-minute ticket, €5 for a 24-hour pass.
-Tickets can be purchased at tabacchi shops (look for a white 'T' sign) or ticket machines.
+Tickets can be purchased at Tabacchi shops (look for a white 'T' sign) or sometimes from machines at major stops.
+Validate your ticket immediately upon boarding using the machines on the bus.

 Taxis

-Taxis are readily available at designated stands or can be hailed (though less common).
-They are a convenient option for late nights, heavy luggage, or when time is of the essence.
+Taxis are readily available at designated stands (e.g., outside the train station, Piazza della Signoria) or can be hailed (though less common).
+They are convenient for late-night travel or when carrying luggage.

 Regional Trains (Trenitalia)

-While not for within the city, regional trains are essential for day trips from Florence to nearby Tuscan towns like Siena, Pisa, or Lucca.
-The main station, Firenze Santa Maria Novella (SMN), is a hub for these connections.
+While not for getting *around* Florence itself, regional trains are essential for day trips to nearby Tuscan towns like Siena, Pisa, or Lucca.
+The Santa Maria Novella (SMN) station is the main hub.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.